aekanun2020/2023-DataFlow-ApacheBeam-streamTransformation/README.md

 The Apache Beam pipeline processes real-time data in the following steps:

 1. **Read from Pub/Sub:** The pipeline reads from a predefined Pub/Sub topic that streams transaction data in real-time.
 2. **Cleanse Data:** The pipeline cleanses the data using a custom function called `cleanse_data`.
-This function does the following:
-    - Strips white spaces from certain fields.
+    - Strips white spaces from certain fields
     - Tries to convert the `amount` field to a float.
 If conversion fails, it logs an error and sets `amount` to None.
     - Tries to convert the `tr_time_str` field to a datetime object, extracts the day of the week, and sets the `dayofweek` field accordingly.
 If conversion fails, it logs an error and sets `dayofweek` to None.
 3. **Write to BigQuery:** The cleansed data is written to a predefined BigQuery table.

-## Transaction Injector (`transactions_injector.py`)
+## Transaction Injector

-This Python script generates simulated transaction data and publishes it to a Google Pub/Sub topic.
-It is intended for use alongside the Apache Beam pipeline to simulate a real-time transaction stream.
+This Python script (`transactions_injector.py`) generates simulated transaction data and publishes it to a Google Pub/Sub topic.
+It is intended to be used alongside the Apache Beam pipeline to simulate a real-time transaction stream.

 ### Overview

-The script produces transactions that include the following fields:

 - `tr_time_str`: Transaction timestamp
 - `first_name`: First name of the person initiating the transaction